ImtiazVision/Java/Notes.md

 **Amdahl's Law** : The greatest speedup that may be gained while parallelizing the execution of a program is defined by Amdahl's law.
 The law indicates the maximum potential speedup a program may obtain by utilizing more computer resources.
 Amdahl's law states that the speedup of a program is the ratio of the number of processors to the number of threads.

 **Synchronized** : A method or block of code is said to be synchronized when it is guaranteed that it will not be executed by more than one thread at a time.
 The synchronized keyword is the simplest basic construct for thread synchronization.
 It may be used to limit access to specific areas of a website one thread at a time.

+**Executors** : Executors are a set of classes that provide a framework for creating and managing threads.
+The Executors class is the abstract base class for all Executor implementations.
+Consumer-producer patterns are used to create executors.
+Threads consume the tasks we create for processing.